-Matt shared details on the 2026 program schedule, including staff days, delegate activities, and changes to accommodate feedback on free time and security.
+Project Manager Baker shared details on the 2026 program schedule, including staff days, delegate activities, and changes to accommodate feedback on free time and security.

 Member Kaplan inquired about the dorm situation.
 The group discussed logistics, including dorm arrangements at Sac State.